oscar-99/ml-tweezers/README.md

 |:--:|
 | *Plot of Validation Error Model A* |

+(*Note: the 2d error plots display the average error for each point in the 40 by 40 grid.*)

 The first of the problem areas is the large error 'bar' in the region of n = (1.5, 1.525) and r = (0.4, 0.6) of the radius error plot.
 2000 points were added spread over this region in a 5 by 40 grid.
 The next is the spot of high error in both plots at n = (1.625, 1.675) and r = (0.560, 0.6), 1000 points were distributed to this area in a 10 by 8 grid.
 Next are the areas of error in radius of the regions n = (1.530, 1.560) and r = (0.465, 0.500) and r = (0.545, 0.575).
 1000 points were added to each of these regions in a grid of 6 by 7 and 6 by 6 respectively.

 After building up this augmented dataset it was tested in two ways: 1. by running 100 further epochs on the new dataset (Model B) 2.
 By starting again and repeating the first 100 epochs fresh on the new dataset (Model C).
 The error plot for models B and C are shown below as well as a table final validation stats for each model:
 | ![Model B Validation Error](Figures/ErrorPlotValidation200E.png) |
 |:--:|
 | *Plot of Validation Error Model B* |